-To lead into "So, what does a BCAB Level 1 Stand Up Paddleboard Instructor look like, what skills do they need?" or "what do we need to do to ensure participants have an enjoyable and rewarding experience"?
+To lead into "So, what does a Paddlesport Instructor look like, what skills do they need?" or "what do we need to do to ensure participants have an enjoyable and rewarding experience"?
 Link discussion to the syllabus components and course programme - practical instructing skills, engagement and relationship building skills, professional standards, personal performance, safety and rescue skills.
 These are summarised in the Learner Development Pack.

-Capture key points from discussion (flip chart); this could be revisited in Sessions 7 and 12.
+Capture key points from discussion (flip chart), this could be revisited in Sessions 7 and 12.

-Support BCAB 'What makes a great SUP Instructor'.
-Materials A copy of the course programme on display.
-BCAB Level 1 Stand Up Paddleboard Instructor Award course materials.
+Support BCAB 'What makes a great Paddlesport Instructor' materials A copy of the course programme on display.
+BCAB Paddlesport Instructor course materials.

 Further BCAB Instructor eLearning.

-Further Learning BCAB Instructor eLearning.
-BCAB 'Environmental Definitions and Deployment Guidance for
+learning BCAB 'Environmental Definitions and Deployment Guidance for

+Instructors, Coaches and Leaders'.